Preconditioners for Fractional Diffusion Equations Based on the Spectral Symbol

 \section{Spectral analysis}

-We employ the theory of Generalized Locally Toeplitz (GLT) sequences in order to study the spectral properties of $\mathcal{M}_{\alpha,n_1}^{(m)}$ of~\eqref{eq:linsystem} (both first and second order version), as the matrix dimension tends to infinity.
-We refer the reader to \cite{garoni171} for an introduction to the theory of GLT sequences and for the related notations.
-The results reported in Section~\ref{sec:spectral:sp1} and Section~\ref{ssec:sp2} are taken from~\cite{donatelli161,moghaderi171}
+In this section we provide some definitions that are used in the analysis.
+We also employ the theory of GLT matrix sequences to study the spectral properties of $\mathcal{M}_{\alpha,n_1}^{(m)}$ of \eqref{eq:linsystem} (for both the first and second order version) as the matrix dimension tends to infinity.
+We refer the reader to \cite{garoni171} for an introduction to the theory of GLT matrix sequences.
+Here, we only list some basic properties that are used in the analysis that follows.
+The results reported in Section \ref{ssec:sp1} and Section \ref{ssec:sp2} are taken from \cite{donatelli161,moghaderi171}.